-Actuarial assumptions - The total OPEB liability as of June 30, 2022 was determined by an actuarial valuation as of June 30, 2021.
-The mortality, retirement, disability, turnover, and salary increase assumptions for PERA members are based on the PERA actuarial valuation as of June 30, 2018 and for ERB members are based on the ERB actuarial valuation as of June 30, 2020.
+Actuarial assumptions - The total OPEB liability as of June 30, 2024 was determined by an actuarial valuation as of June 30, 2023.
+The mortality, retirement, disability, turnover, and salary increase assumptions for PERA members are based on the PERA actuarial valuation as of April 17, 2020, in conjunction with the six-year actuarial experience study period ending June 30, 2019, and for ERB members are based on the ERB actuarial valuation as of June 30, 2022.
 The following actuarial assumptions were applied to the actuary's measurement:

-Valuation Date June 30, 2021
+Valuation Date June 30, 2023